burke1791/burke-blog/src/pages/blog/2022-01-22-setting-up-checkmk-sql-server-monitoring.md

 ---
 templateKey: blog-post
-title: Setting Up CheckMk SQL Server Monitoring
+title: Setting Up CheckMk Server Monitoring
 date: 2022-01-22T12:50:08.567Z
 description: I don't really need a monitoring solution for my home network SQL Servers, but I thought it might be a fun exercise to set one up and see what